yashshingne33/breast-cancer-detector/README.md

  ┣ 📄 requirements.txt        # Dependencies
  ┗ 📄 README.md               # This file

+## 🔧 Model Training:
+1. Model trained in Google Colab
+2. Logistic Regression algorithm used
+3. StandardScaler applied
+4. Exported .pkl files used in the Streamlit app

 ## ⚠️ Disclaimer
 This app is intended for educational and demonstration purposes only.
 It is not a substitute for professional medical diagnosis.